flexmonster/pivot-kibana/README.md

 # Flexmonster Pivot Table & Charts plugin for Kibana

-### :warning: NOTICE: The plugin development is ceased
+### :warning: NOTICE: Plugin development is ceased
 **Due to breaking changes in last versions of Kibana, there are numerous issues with maintaining the working version.
 Therefore, the further development of the plugin is currently ceased.**

 Still, the currently available groundwork is free to use for your own custom integrations.